vuxcode/pr1-project-crowcoders/time-report.md

 ## Week 16 (Week 3 in the Project Timeline)
 **Tuesday, 2025-04-15**
 - (~2,5 hrs.
 Programming).
 Still trying to figure out how to generate the game board.
 Followed some online examples of generating a rhombus and then editing that code to try and make a hexagonal shape.
 Managed to get a more concrete way to structure the code (how I should think about it).
 Just have to actually make the steps work :]
 - (~1,5 hrs.
 Programming).
 Took me 84 years, but got the game board shape I wanted (hexagon).
-Other problems arose that I will look into at in the future, mainly spacing and aesthetics.
+Other problems arose that I will look into in the future, mainly spacing and aesthetics.

 **Wednesday, 2025-04-16**
 - (~15 min.
 Webdev).
 Added placeholder buttons and code for future logo & favicon.